ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 3: Windows Active Directory Server EC2 Instance Deployment and Setup/Phase 3 README.md

 - Create a security group for our Windows AD Server
 - Deploy a Windows EC2 domain controller in our private subnet with Terraform
 - Configure this EC2 instance with sufficient CPU/memory to run Active Directory Domain services.
-- Assign a static private IP to this EC2 instance
+- Deploy a EC2 Windows Bastion Host to RDP Into the AD EC2
 - Install and configure Active Directory services
 - Create a new forest and domain
-- Configure DNS and routing table settings for this EC2 domain access

 ---